laravel-modules-com/docs/v11/installation-and-setup.md

 composer require nwidart/laravel-modules
 ```

-The package will automatically register a service provider and alias.
+The package will automatically register a service provider.

 Optionally, publish the package's configuration and publish stubs by running: